 When creating a cluster, you can either provide a fixed number of workers for the cluster or provide a min and max range for the number of workers for the cluster.

-When you provide a fixed size cluster, Databricks ensures that your cluster has the specified number of workers.
+When you provide a fixed size cluster, Azure Databricks ensures that your cluster has the specified number of workers.
 With you provide a range for the number of workers, Databricks chooses the appropriate number of workers required to run your job.

 To allow Databricks to automatically resize your cluster you specify that the cluster is autoscaling and provide the min and max range of workers.